Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Lancaster, MA

-You should have your HVAC system inspected about twice yearly.
-At the time of the inspection, your technician will inform you what services are required.
-You should also schedule an inspection if you start noticing issues such as strange noises, leaks, or unusual smells.
-If your system has ductwork, you should have it inspected every few years.
+Typically, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what services are required.
+You should also have your system inspected and serviced if you notice any new issues, such as leaks, strange noises, or unusual smells.
+If you have ductwork in your home, it should be serviced every few years.

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with around 2.5 to 5 tons of capacity.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
 In Lancaster, a unit with a lower capacity may be sufficient.
-Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+Usually, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

-Typically, HVAC financing is provided by a third-party lender.
-If your HVAC company doesn't offer financing, you might consider taking out your own loan.
-Be sure to talk to a financial advisor and your HVAC company to find out what options are available to you and appropriate for your situation.
+Typically, HVAC financing is through a third-party lender.
+If your HVAC company doesn't offer these options, you could consider taking out a loan on your own.
+Be sure to talk to a financial advisor and your HVAC company to learn what options are available and appropriate for your situation.

 • Make sure your doors and windows are well-sealed and keep your attic well-ventilated.